kael558/SmartyPantsUI/README.md

 By this point you should have:
 - Langflow running with 4 langflow endpoints
-- A local development server running the react starter template
+- A local development server running the React starter template
 - The development environment

 The current main features in the Development Environment are:
 - Clicking on the UI and seeing the retrieved source code.
-You can make edits and save that code to see live updates in the UI
+You can make edits and save that code to see live updates in the UI.
-- After a component is select, you may type in the text input and:
+- After a component is selected, you may type in the text input and:
-  -- Request an edit (for e.g. Changing the text/styling) and then clicking 'Edit' -- Add a new component (for e.g. Add a Greeting component that says Hello world) and then clicking 'Add New' which will create new component files
+  - Request an edit (e.g., changing the text/styling) and then clicking 'Edit'
+  - Add a new component (e.g., add a Greeting component that says "Hello world") and then clicking 'Add New' which will create new component files
 - You may publish a component so it is saved in the vector database and accessible by search.
 The purpose of this is:
-  -- So a user can easily select and find components in their project -- It is also for a future feature to allow re-use of existing components instead of always creating new ones.
+  - So a user can easily select and find components in their project
+  - It is also for a future feature to allow re-use of existing components instead of always creating new ones

 <p align="right">(<a href="#readme-top">back to top</a>)</p>